arpitjain03/AJProgressView/README.md

 ## Installation
 Just Drag and Drop `AJProgressView.swift` in your project and set the image which to be used for AJProgressView.

-**NOTE:** For better result use image of atleast 128*128 dimension
+**NOTE:** For better result use image of at least 128*128 dimension

 ## Usage
-To see it clone the repo and run the sample project.
-It will show AJProgressView by some default image and color.
+To see it in action clone the repo and run the sample project

-For using it in your project :

 To show the AJProgressView
 ```swift